aiven/aiven-docs/docs/products/clickhouse/howto/manage-databases-tables.md

 Similar to creating the database, removal should also be done through the Aiven platform.
-In the web interface of [Aiven console](https://console.aiven.io/) you\'ll find a delete button next to the database you created in the list of databases in the **Databases and tables** page.
+In the web interface of [Aiven console](https://console.aiven.io/) you'll find a delete button next to the database you created in the list of databases in the **Databases and tables** page.

 :::note
-If you try adding or removing a database in for your Aiven for ClickHouse service through the command line, you\'ll encounter an exception `Not enough privileges.(ACCESS_DENIED)`.
+If you try adding or removing a database in for your Aiven for ClickHouse service through the command line, you'll encounter an exception `Not enough privileges.(ACCESS_DENIED)`.
 Please use the Aiven web interface to add or remove a database.
 :::